Title and statement of responsibility area

 Name of creator

 Simons gave lectures throughout her writing career, especially from 1973-1994.
-Simons tended to speak at universities, including Simon Fraser University (1973, 1983), University of British Columbia (1987), York University (1994), and University of Bordeaux (1994).
+Simons spoke mostly at universities, including Simon Fraser University (1973, 1983), University of British Columbia (1987), York University (1994), and University of Bordeaux (1994).
 In 1984, she was artist in residence at the University of Lethbridge.
-She often gave readings at these institutions as well.
-Finally, Simons served as jury member for various Canada Council grants from 1990-1991.
+She also gave readings at these institutions and at other public literary reading series in Vancouver, Brackendale, and Nelson, BC, and at Harbourfront, Toronto (sharing the stage there with Robert Lepage).
+Finally, Simons served as jury member for several Canada Council grants during 1990-1991.

 Scope and content